 To guard the toe area against abrasion, the upper front is layered with a durable Adituff compound.
 The inner is cushioned with an adjustable insole, whereas the shoe structure is reinforced by the signature Barricade chassis, which runs around the mid-foot to support foot posture.

 Soling of the Barricade 2017 shoes are comprised of Adiprene+ cushioning technology which occupies the full length of the shoe.
 It serves as an ultra-efficient shock absorber.
 The outsole is crafted for Adiwear 6 rubber for maximum durability and that’s why it is one of the best tennis sneakers for hardcourt.

 The general shape of the Barricade 2017 shoes is based on a GEOFIT construction model that aims to ease fitness for all types of athletes.

 We were intrigued by the Barricade 2017 shoe’s complement to performance on hard courts.
-The shoe design compromised to easily fit around players’ feet.
+The shoe design was compromised to easily fit around players’ feet.
 Its specialized shape lent players greater speed and comfort upon the field.

 The mesh upper performed significantly better than conventional mesh fabrics.
 Due to its dotted pattern, the shoes remained airy and breathable throughout our testing sessions.
 Players reported feeling a light, soothing sensation around the feet.